1 неделю назад

 - ukncsc/zero-trust-architecture: Principles to help you design and deploy a zero trust architecture

 - The Open Software Assurance Maturity Model

-- 🧰 meirwah/awesome-incident-response: a curated list of tools for incident response
+- 🧰 meirwah/awesome-incident-response: tools for incident response

 - 🧰 Starting Up Security

 - 🧰 decalage2/awesome-security-hardening: security hardening guides, tools and other resources

 - 🧰 dylanaraps/pure-bash-bible: pure bash alternatives to external processes.

 - The Bash Hackers Wiki provides a gentler way to learn about bash than its manages.